 In order to accelerate women through the ranks, a cultural shift is needed and no company alone will turn the tide.
 Significant groundwork has been laid by many already.
 However, if we can get even more schools, universities and organisations working as one to tackle the challenge I’m confident we’ll make a noticeable difference.

 For example, getting companies involved with organisations like the Greater Houston Women’s Chamber of Commerce (GHWCC) builds networks with schools and gives young women strong, successful, female role models to aspire to.

 Mentorship should not be limited to females either, our male counterparts can play an essential role in advocating for gender parity.

 Next, we need to think about how to encourage and attract more women to pursue management qualifications.

 The Financial Times reports that the number of women in MBA programs globally has only risen by 20% in 20 years.
-This is interesting since it’s been shown in studies that backgrounds in business, finance and STEM are launchpads for female CEOS.
+This is interesting since it’s been shown in studies that backgrounds in business, finance and the engineering and technology sectors are launchpads for female CEOS.